 Drinking Water

-The port’s water system provides clean drinking water for some industrial tenants, marine vessels, irrigation and fire protection.
-Additional water necessary for port operations is provided by the city of Vancouver.
+The port’s water system provides water for some industrial tenants, marine vessels, irrigation and fire protection.
+It also provides drinking water for some port employee office buildings.
+Additional water necessary for port operations is provided by the City of Vancouver.

-The port informs water users about the quality of our drinking water through an annual Consumer Confidence Report.
-Titled the Drinking Water Quality Report, the document has consistently confirmed that the port’s water system meets or exceeds state and federal health standards (see below).
+The port informs water users about the quality of our drinking water, including through its annual Consumer Confidence Report.
+Titled the Drinking Water Quality Report, the document has consistently confirmed that the port conducts water quality monitoring in compliance with state and federal health standards for drinking water (see below).
 For copies of all previous reports, please click the archive page below.

 Innovations at the Port of Vancouver